Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Post-processing

 ***Jacob fill in how this interfaces with everything, and Ethan provide the customer specs***
+1. The Post-processing shall step up the tachometer signal to send to the boiler controller.
+2. The Post-processing shall isolate the signal from backfeed.

 ## Connections & Buttons